line/line-blockchain-developers-sdk-js/README.md

 ### Installation
 Before getting started, you need to install the library to your project.
-To make installation easy, use package managers as the follows:
+To make installation easy, use package managers as follows:

 Using [npm](https://www.npmjs.com/?target=_blank):